CodingJack/hellcat-huncho/README.md

 **Step 4**

-enter an accurate URL and generate a 12 second video at 60fps, H.264 and 1920x1080 (baked settings for now)
+enter an accurate URL

 **Step 5**

 watch the console for progress

+generates a 12 second video at 60fps, H.264 and 1920x1080 (baked settings for now)

 # timecut